6 Steps of the Maintenance Scheduling Process

 Conclusion

-And with that, we conclude our step-by-step guide to the maintenance scheduling process.
+And with that, we conclude our step-by-step process to the maintenance scheduling.

 We’ve broken it down into 6 phases, provided tips on how to best tackle each one, and shared some interesting statistics and real-world examples to illustrate the dos and don’ts of it all.